milanwiedemann/phc-coding-club/resources/Sheet1.md

 vectors of arbitrary length.
 If you want to make a numeric sequence rather than a simple repetition of the same few elements, you can use the **:** operator.
-Simply typing n:m, where n and m are any integers, makes a vector of all integers between n and m inclusive (obviously, if n is more than m it won’t work).
+Simply typing n:m, where n and m are any integers, makes a vector of all integers between n and m inclusive (if n is more than m it will output them in reverse).

 There is a function that does the same thing as : but allows for more options called **seq()**, which we will also look at in the appendix.